graemelambert/cv/README.md

 I was also part of the team of governors who shortlisted and interviewed candidates for the Deputy Head Teacher position.

-### Bolton Bulls Wheelchair Basketball Club
+### The Bulls Disabled Sports Club
-I have been a player for Bolton Bulls since the start of the 2014-15 season and before the 2015-16 season I took on the position of Treasurer for the charity.
+I have been a player for The Bulls since the start of the 2014-15 season and before the 2015-16 season I took on the position of Treasurer for the charity.

 At the start of the 2016-17 season, I also took on the position of Assistant Coach before moving on to be the Head Coach from the 2017-18 season.

+I have also been an integral part of the recent rebranding from "Bolton Bulls" to "The Bulls", working with a design agency on the new logo and branding guidelines and working on a strategy to build the brand up to be more attractive to corporate sponsors.